The International Wall (Divis Street)

 Ireland Stands With Catalonia (in the traditional pro-Palestinian spot and replacing Carson)

-Apart from the first two spots, the “1916” wall remained intact for much of 2017.
+Apart from the first two spots, the “1916” wall remained intact for all of 2017.
 This next image is from early December, 2017, of Divis Street and part of Northumberland Street.

 (X04708)